-Newsletters and ezines, whatever their length to provide information about many if not all the small shops and bigger stores established on our commercial streets.
+Newsletters and ezines, whatever their length, to provide regular information about many if not all the small shops and bigger stores established on each of our commercial streets.

-Montreal as in Montrealers, Club as in an association of people with common interests and Kit as in a "set of things" about our retail outlets, gourmet stores, coffee shops, wine bars, restaurants, hotels ... all over Montreal.
+Montreal as in Montrealers, Club as in association of people with common interests and Kit as a "set of things" about our retail outlets, gourmet stores, coffee shops, wine bars, restaurants, hotels ... all over the City.

 In Montreal, the percentage of web shopping sales is still low, but the digital buyer penetration is strong.
-E-shopping in Montreal represents an interesting market for retailers and for those looking for jobs in retail.
+E-shopping in Montreal represents an interesting market for retailers and for those looking for specific jobs in retail.

-A small percentage of local e-shopping occurs approximately once a month, and an even smaller percentage occurs once every 2 to 3 weeks.
+A small percentage of local e-shopping occurs approximately once a month and, an even smaller percentage occurs once every 2 to 3 weeks.
 Montrealers are buying a rather large amount of goods and services online, but mostly from the world giants - at least for now!

 Our retail businesses cannot, must not limit the development and the expansion of their online shopping sites, but they must also never forget the importance and the value of a direct face-to-face customer interaction.

-Some of our retail businesses and service companies buildings need repairs and improvements.
-Consequently, their knowledge and expertise as well as the quality of the commercial and business services they offer are not always recognized for their true value.
+As a result, the knowledge the expertise and the quality of the commercial and business services offered by owners and employees are not always recognized for their true value.